dtk/scaledaction-sa-demo/README.md

 dtk:/service/sentiment_analysis-cluster>
 ```

 Now that we have all attributes set, we can start with deployment process.
-Deployment process is divide in separate actions.
+Deployment process is divided in separate actions.
 We have following actions:
-- initial_setup - Initial setup of aws credentials and cli on all nodes where interaction with AWS S3 service will be needed.
+- **initial_setup** - Initial setup of aws credentials and cli on all nodes where interaction with AWS S3 service will be needed.
 You can take a look at diagram above to see which nodes are connected to AWS S3
-- create_kafka_cluster - Action which deploys kafka broker and creates topic: tweets
+- **create_kafka_cluster** - Action which deploys kafka broker and creates topic: tweets
-- create_cassandra_cluster - Action which deploys cassandra cluster and creates keyspace: twitter and table: tweets
+- **create_cassandra_cluster** - Action which deploys cassandra cluster and creates keyspace: twitter and table: tweets
-- create_akka_cluster - Action which pulls ingest-frontend.jar from AWS S3
+- **create_akka_cluster** - Action which pulls ingest-frontend.jar from AWS S3
-- create_spark_cluster - Action which deploys spark cluster and pulls ingest-backend.jar from AWS S3 on spark master node
+- **create_spark_cluster** - Action which deploys spark cluster and pulls ingest-backend.jar from AWS S3 on spark master node
-- run_ingest_frontend - This action exports needed environment variables on akka-seed node and runs ingest-frontend jar as background service (with nohup)
+- **run_ingest_frontend** - This action exports needed environment variables on akka-seed node and runs ingest-frontend jar as background service (with nohup)
-- run_ingest_backend - This action exports needed environment variables on spark-master node and runs ingest-backend jar as background service (with nohup)
+- **run_ingest_backend** - This action exports needed environment variables on spark-master node and runs ingest-backend jar as background service (with nohup)

 We will execute these actions in following order: